SEMICeu/EU-wide-Registry-of-Semantic-Models/SR-dev/enricher/doc/enricher.md

  - set the maximum value 1 to be returned

 To evaluate against the context, the synonyms API uses the sentence transformers model "[all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2)", downloaded in the enricher-api/models folder via [load_model_mini()](https://github.com/SEMICeu/EU-wide-Registry-of-Semantic-Models/blob/main/SR-dev/enricher/enricher-api/app/api/v1/mlmodels.py#L119) function.

+Changing the model is possible by:
+1) modifying the configuration file config_api_synonyms.yaml
+2) stop and start the application
+3) trigger the synonyms API to download and load the model, so then it can be used after by the Prefect task.

 The synonyms found for a term are stored in a cache, synonyms_cache.db see above, so the synonyms API uses the cache to retrieve the synonyms first without calling the data sources API.
 The end user can get or delete the cache and look at the cache statistics from the respective API endpoints.